DavidSantia/endpoint/README.md

 Each request takes the form:
 * **Url** + **ID**

-URL will be fixed for an endpoint, while ID will change for each request.
+Url will be fixed for an endpoint, while ID will change for each request.

 For example, the National Weather Service has a JSON API.
 You can locate the San Diego weather office as follows:
 * https://api.weather.gov/offices/SGX